DallanQ/cartographers/QA.md

 > If we've resolved an Ambush card during a season, does it get shuffled back into the explore deck with an additional Ambush card at the start of next season?

 No. Once it’s resolved it comes out of the deck.
 It only stays in the mix and stacks with other ambush cards if you went the whole season without it turning up.
+Also,  This is mentioned on page 7 of the Cartographers rulebook: "This is mentioned on page 7 of the Cartographers rulebook".
+This means, at most, you will only ever see each Ambush card once.

 [ruins-further-clarifications-required](https://boardgamegeek.com/thread/2552149/ruins-further-clarifications-required)

-> How exactly do ruins cards work in Cartographers?
-If I draw a ruins card, does it affect the shape and terrain type, and does it count against time?
-Also, what happens if an ambush card is drawn immediately after a ruins card?

-When a ruins card is drawn, it requires that the shape on the next explore card must be placed on a ruins space if available.
+> The rules on ruins state: "If one or more ruins cards are revealed, each player must draw one of the available shapes, depicted on the next explore card that is revealed, so that it overlaps a ruins space on their map (if possible)."
+However, if you draw a shape with a coin, do you get the coin?
+What about the time, does the card drawn to know what to draw for the ruins card count against that?

+The other options for the explore card remain the same - choices between shapes and terrain type still apply.
+Time also runs the same way, the explore card with the shape being drawn affects time passage normally.
+The only thing the ruins card changes is that the shape drawn has to use one of the ruins squares if possible.
+All that a revealed ruins card does is introduce a placement requirement for the shape on the next explore card.
+Nothing about the rest of the Draw Phase changes at all.

 [ambush-card-clarification](https://boardgamegeek.com/thread/2690719/ambush-card-clarification)